eclipse-cdt-cloud/cdt-gdb-vscode/README.md

 > Note: This is a preliminary milestone release.
 Please help us by trying out this extension and providing feedback using [our github issues page](https://github.com/eclipse-cdt/cdt-gdb-vscode/issues).

 This is a Visual Studio Code extension that supports debugging using gdb and any other debugger that supports the MI protocol.
 It is built by the experts that provide the gdb support in the Eclipse C/C++ IDE (CDT).
-It uses the cdt-gdb-adapter which is a node.js application that provides a Debug Adapter Protocol interface to gdb that plugs into Visual Studio Code and Eclipse.

-As well, this extension provides a number of features that integrate  into the Visual Studio Code debug environment.
+This extension provides a number of features that integrate  into the Visual Studio Code debug environment.
 This includes launch types, support for the standard debug views as well as a custom viewer for memory browsing.

 ## Launch Settings